Current Research

 BCFII and the EPRL have completed a research agreement to work with a graphic design student from BCIT on a project that sought to understand more about how office workers perceive the amount (and location) of wood materials in office environments.
 The first phase of this project used the survey method via an online platform using simulated office settings—it was funded by BCFII until October, 2023.
 The second phase of the work may involve a separate contract with BCFII to integrate initial results with the collection of eye-tracking data, along with other physiological and qualitative measures, as participates are exposed to the same simulated images of offices with varying amounts of wood features.
 Two technical reports were produced from this research: An interim report was submitted to BCFII in March, 2023, and a final report in July of that year.
 A scholarly article based on the final report is in preparation under contract with Dr. McCunn's consulting firm.

-McCunn, L. J., & Fell, D. (In preparation).
+McCunn, L. J., & Fell, D. (Under Review).
 Understanding Psychosocial Impressions of Wood Materials in Simulated Office Interiors.

 McCunn, L. J. (2023).
 Understanding Psychosocial Impressions of Wood Materials in Simulated Office Interiors.
 Final technical report for BC Forestry Innovation Investment.